bentefay/MoneyFlow/README.md

 1. Copy and paste straight out of the web page.
 2. Download CSV files of your transactions and upload them to MoneyFlow.
-3. In the future, a desktop app will do this for you automatically (it will all be open source, so you can be sure nothing :fish: is going on)
+3. In the future, a desktop app will do this for you automatically (it will all be open source, so you can be sure nothing :fish: is going on).

 ## Resources